Recent Foreign Text

 4) Korean, primarily relies on Hangul, but also uses Cyrillic and Hanja

 These foreign languages use symbols that rarely resemble anything in the Latin script so trickier to use in foreign text logo design.
 Someone unaware of them might not even recognize the writing as language at all.
 Because they evolved independent of each other, they have unique features that pose challenges to organizations that want to include foreign text in their logos.

 Designers who have worked with these characters before, however, can make them work as part of the logo’s overall aesthetic and functionality.

-Logos With Foreign Language Diacritics
+Foreign Text Logo Design With Foreign Language Diacritics

 Diacritics, accent marks often used to change how speakers pronounce a word, aren’t very common in English.
 Some writers use them in words like coöperation, but they are still quite rare.
 Those that do appear in English usually come from other languages.
 English speakers, for instance, use French words like café, exposé, and sauté.
 The accent marks above the letter “e” is the diacritic in those words.
 Many German words that have made their way into English also use diacritics.